haiiliin/cftool/_sources/index.rst.txt

 Downloads
 ---------

-You can download the latest version of Abaqus Executor on `GitHub <https://github.com/haiiliin/cftool/releases/latest>`_.
+You can download the latest version of cftool on `GitHub <https://github.com/haiiliin/cftool/releases/latest>`_.

 Main Interface